-Have you been reading about water pumps?
-If you are kind of new to pumps and don’t know very much about them then, since you are reading this article, you are probably wondering what a submersible pump is and possibly whether to get one.
-This article will clearly explain what a submersible pump is and when it is used enabling you to decide whether they are for you.
+If you haven’t really considered the water pump to get for your tank, then you are probably researching about different pump types.
+Since you are reading this article you are probably also wondering what a submersible pump is?
+This article will clearly explain what a submersible pump is and when it is used enabling you to decide whether they are appropriate for you.

 What are Submersible Pumps?